-To pull data from Riot Games into Google Sheets, you’ll first have to install and open the Apipheny Google Sheets add-on.
+To pull data from the Riot API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is a API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs, save API requests, schedule API requests, and more.
-Click here for more information about Apipheny.
-There’s a 30-day free trial included, then it’s $19-$29/month.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Riot API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the Add-Ons option in the top menu.
 In the add-ons menu, you should see Apipheny.